IBM-Cloud/openwhisk-workshops/bootcamp/README.md

 Let's play with the `wordCount` action.
 Hence, select the `wordCount` action and read the description to understand its purpose.
 Also review the sample input to understand how to properly feed the action when invoking it as well as the sample output to understand what you can expect after having invoked it.
-Click the `Run This Action` button.
+Click the `Run this Action` button.

 Based on the sample input you have been shown before, specify the following input and click the `Run with this Value` button: